AbstractSDK/abstract/docs/IBC.md

 The response ID can then be matched in the receiving contract to identify the action that has finished, along with parsing the Binary response for successful actions.
-This functionality is already provided by the app and api contract implementations.
+This functionality is already provided by the app and adapter contract implementations.

 > Abstract's packages provide an easy entrypoint to this functionality.